hai-vr/documentation/docs/products/vixen/flags.md

     - You can wear a crop-top and a bra/bikini at the same time, and the bra/bikini still remains visible.
     - You can wear a sweater and a bra/bikini at the same time, but the bra/bikini is not visible when the sweater is active.
     - However, if you take off your sweater, then either the bra or the bikini should show back up.
+- Other example: A crop-top and a sweater should change a conflict prevention blendshape of the body.

 :::note
 In this documentation page, we will use two similar terms to describe distinct concepts: